 This week in the spirit of friendship, I’m now offering the Chateau Knit Cowl for FREE on this blog post.
 It’s my way of giving back to all those who have helped me along the way, and also meet a few new friends if this is your first time to my blog, welcome!
 And stick around because we have some fun stuff here.

-If you have been to my blog before here is a huge virtual hug for coming back again.
-It really means a lot to me when you click on over and enjoy the crafty things.
+If you have been to my blog before, here is a huge virtual hug for coming back again.
+Because it means a lot to me when you click on over and enjoy the crafty things.

 • US 8 (5mm) 24” circular needles or dpns